MeisterLone/Askey-RT5010W-D187-REV6/README.md

 ## Breaking into a secure router

 #### Dumping the firmware: Serial Port
 Get serial port access.
 The board has serial uart pins that work without any issues.
-I just connected GND, TX, RX to a usb serial adapter and I was able to see the log messages of the device as it boots up.
+I just connected GND, TX, RX to a usb serial adapter and I was able to see log messages from the device as it boots up.

-Normally on a locked up device like this, getting access to the serial port is the first step and then the second step is to get access to the uboot shell by pressing a key during the boot process.
+Normally, getting access to the serial port is the first step and then the second step is to get access to the uboot shell by pressing a key during the boot process.

-On this device, they put a password on the uboot shell (which is not standard) and this prevented us from breaking into the device early on.
+On this device they put a password on the uboot shell (which is not standard) and this prevented us from breaking into the device early on.

 ![](https://github.com/MeisterLone/Askey-RT5010W-D187-REV6/blob/master/Pic/c60631f2524e4d70c09bb43b346e29e91ed8d066.jpeg?raw=true)